zotapay/node-sdk/README.md

 ### Before you begin

-To use this API, obtain the following credentials from Zotapay:
+To use this API, obtain the following credentials from Zota:

 ```node
 MerchantID	        - A merchant unique identifier, used for identification.
 MerchantSecretKey	- A secret key to keep privately and securely, used for authentication.
 EndpointID	        - One or more unique endpoint identifiers to use in API requests.
 ```
-Contact [Zotapay](https://zotapay.com/contact/) to start your onboarding process and obtain all the credentials.
+Contact [Zota](https://zota.com/contact/) to start your onboarding process and obtain all the credentials.

 ### API Url
-There are two environments to use with the Zotapay API:
+There are two environments to use with the Zota API:

 > Sandbox environment, used for integration and testing purposes.
 `https://api.zotapay-sandbox.com`